pullashradha/EpicodusProgress-Notes/CSharp.md

   * Understanding the meaning behind the code, and what the syntax specifically meant
   * Writing specs to help establish tests
   * Lot of content this week
+* Week 4:
+  * Partners drove most of the problem-solving & new ideas
+  * Need to practice how to come up with new methods/complex programs

 ## Effort Applied
 * Week 1: